Regarding Henry

 Regarding Henry is a 1991 American drama film directed by Mike Nichols and written by J.J.
 Abrams.
 It stars Harrison Ford as a New York City lawyer from a dysfunctional family, who struggles to regain his memory and recover his speech and mobility after he survives a shooting, inadvertently restoring his family's integrity in the process.

 The supporting cast includes Annette Bening, Mikki Allen, Bill Nunn, Rebecca Miller, Bruce Altman, and Elizabeth Wilson.
+Regarding Henry was released by Paramount Pictures on July 12, 1991.
 The film received mixed reviews, with praise for the cast and Ford's performance but criticism for its perceived sentimentality.
-It grossed $88 million at the box office on a production budget of $25 million.
+It grossed $87.9 million at the box office on a production budget of $25 million.